sushiS0N/soba/README.md

 ### V1: Standalone C++ Engine
 - **Implementation**: a standalone console application using Möller–Trumbore's algorithm
-- **Bottleneck**: execution time was prohibitive for fast design iterarions - Big O(rays * primitives).
+- **Bottleneck**: execution time was prohibitive for fast design iterations - Big O(rays * primitives).
 Lacked integration with DCC

 ### V2: Maya-Integrated CUDA
 - **Implementation**: refactored the engine to use CUDA and integrated Teo Karra’s GPU BVH directly into the Maya process - average Big O(logM)
-- **The critical faliure**: wile performance improved, integrating the CUDA context directly into Maya's process caused instability.
+- **The critical failure**: while performance improved, integrating the CUDA context directly into Maya's process caused instability.
 Specifically, OptiX context creation clashed with Maya's internal OpenGL viewport context, leading to driver timeouts and crashes even when threaded

 ### V3: Server-Based Architecture (Current)
 - **Implementation**: I separated the rendering engine into an independent process managed by a FastAPI server.
 This allowed OptiX to work as a standalone engine avoiding conflicts with future DCC's integrations.